guws0/guws/GUWS constitution.md

 	5. Office bearers shall be elected by the membership at the Annual General Meeting (AGM) or at an Extraordinary General Meeting (EGM) called to elect a replacement during the event of a vacancy
 	6. Any full member of the society is entitled to stand for the office bearer positions
 	7. No full member should be barred from standing for office in the society unless the position is in existence for a particular group or community of interest
-	8. All elections must be held by secret ballot
+	8. All elections must be held by secret ballot & the procedures will be made available to candidates in advance
 	9. All office bearers shall be registered students at the University of Glasgow and shall not have opted out of SRC representation under the Education Act 1994
 	10. The AGM, at which office bearers shall be elected and where the societies accounts shall be submitted and approved by the membership, shall be called with no less than a weeks' notice to the membership
 	11. Resignations from the Committee shall be instituted by a letter of resignation to the secretary of the society.
 In the case of the resignation of the secretary, resignation may be instituted by a letter to the president
         12. A notice of one week must be given for resignation.
 That week shall be used to prepare for a hand-over of the position, and for scheduling an EGM to elect someone else to that position
+	13. There shall be a transitionary period of no more than a month after the election of a new president in which the outgoing president shall prepare their successor

 8.	**CONSTITUTIONAL AMENDMENTS**
 	1. The membership may make constitutional amendments at the AGMs and EGMs